xlladdins/xll/docs/Excel4Macros/RESTART.md

 statements you want to be ignored.
 If level\_num is omitted, the next RETURN statement will halt macro execution.

-For example, if the currently running macro has two \"ancestors\" (the current macro was called by one macro that, in turn, was called by another macro), using RESTART(1) in the third macro returns control to the first calling macro when the RETURN statement is encountered.
-The RESTART(1) formula removes one level of RETURN statements from Microsoft Excel\'s memory so that the second macro is skipped.
+For example, if the currently running macro has two "ancestors" (the current macro was called by one macro that, in turn, was called by another macro), using RESTART(1) in the third macro returns control to the first calling macro when the RETURN statement is encountered.
+The RESTART(1) formula removes one level of RETURN statements from Microsoft Excel's memory so that the second macro is skipped.

 **Remarks**